Owwwwyh/TIS-ALL-ASSIGNMENT/README.md

 ## Submission
+Hello My Name is Ow Yee Hao,this is my report and video link of my design thinking project for the course SECP1513-05,Technology and Information System.

 | Assignment | Description  | Reflection |
 | :-----: |  ------ | :-----: |
 | 1 | Assignment 1/Poster | Reflection 1 <br> abc|